Understanding our brain

 The image below shows the findings of some of the research on brain structure and gender identity.
 Notice how the part in purple shows that an area of the brain in a transgender woman looks like that of a cisgender woman—and nothing like that of a cisgender man.

-This interesting finding has been replicated in other studies.
-However, this part of the brain can only be studied in brain tissues obtained via autopsies, making research difficult.
+This interesting finding has been replicated in multiple studies.
 As scientists continue to explore these and other clinical data, the science of gender identity will be better understood.